highlight/highlight/internal-docs/prds/000-template.md

 > How should we monetize this feature while also minimizing friction to adoption.

+## Education

+> What work needs to be done to educate the team and our customers on this change?

 ## What we are building

 > What metrics will we be monitoring to know the project is completed and producing the desired result?